 Certainly it cannot compare with an oil primer in these respects, and since the life of a paint film depends in no small measure on the quality of its priming coat, it is unreasonable to expect a finish based on a water-paint foundation to withstand outside exposure for very long.

-IS likely to be even less effective; the coating it provides lacks the mechanical strength to hold back resinous exudations and is easily fractured by them.
+Where blistering is due, not to moisture in the surface, but to the presence of knots and resinous matter, the use of water paint as a primer IS likely to be even less effective; the coating it provides lacks the mechanical strength to hold back resinous exudations and is easily fractured by them.

 Prevention of Blistering on Ironwork.- The observations made on the preliminary priming and protection of new woodwork apply with equal force to ironwork.
 The use of metal window frames and fixtures in presentday building construction has increased enormously of late, and although some manufacturers of these articles take care that their products are properly primed before they leave the works, others are very negligent in this respect, with result that rust soon makes its appearance.